-Applications will be acknowledged by email within seven days from close of competition.
+Applications will be acknowledged by email within seven working days from close of competition.
 If you do not receive an acknowledgement, please contact the Utility Regulator on 028 9031 1575.

-The Utility Regulator may use reserve lists to fill similar, suitable posts within 12 months of the competition.
+It should be noted that the Utility Regulator may use reserve lists to fill similar, suitable posts within 12 months of the competition.